China's solid-state battery standard is all about V2G, not range

 The US is experimenting.
 China is industrialising.

-Australia is where the consequences arrive early
+Australia is where this lands early

-Because here is the uncomfortable truth: once the per‑cycle penalty drops, the bottleneck moves.
+That matters because the size of the V2G prize is extremely sensitive to cycling economics.
+When the per-cycle penalty drops, the bottleneck moves.
 The limiting factors become:

 -

-standards for interoperability and safety
+interoperability and safety standards

 -